-What Does a Customs Broker Do?
+What Is a Customs Broker?

 Almost all importers of goods into Australia with a value of more than AU$1,000 are liable to pay duties and taxes.
 A customs broker prepares and clears a customs entry upon a ship’s arrival at the port of entry.
 They prepare documents and forms and electronically transfer bills and invoices.

 A customs broker can help with:

 - Calculating the duties, taxes and fees payable

 - Customs bonds